 - A powerful Employment Value Proposition describes what it is like, day to day, to work in your organization and should be the tipping point that persuades passive job seekers—talented performers who are almost always employed and are not actively looking for new employment opportunities—to explore a job opening within your organization.

 - A successful EVP will convince them to do the one thing humans hate most… change!
-It must activate them to go from the devil-they-know, to the one they don’t.
+It must activate them to go from the devil-they-know to the one they don’t.

-Once you have an Employment Value Proposition, communicate it verbally in interviews, on your website, in recruitment ads, your internal language, and within programs and opportunities offered to employees in your organization.
+Once you have an Employment Value Proposition, communicate it verbally in interviews, on your website, in recruitment ads, in your internal language, and within programs and opportunities offered to employees in your organization.